bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 To access the GraphQL Storefront API Playground<sup>1</sup> and documentation:

-1. Log into a BigCommerce store enrolled in the beta
+1. Login to a BigCommerce store enrolled in the beta
 2. Navigate to **Advanced Settings** > **Storefront API Playground**<sup>2</sup>

 The GraphQL Storefront API Playground will be opened: